-Conclusions
+7 Conclusions

-Shared-workspace groupware has been much less successful than other types of real-time groupware, particularly on-line games and instant message systems.
+Shared-workspace groupware has been much less successful than other types of realtime groupware, particularly on-line games and instant message systems.
 We propose that one reason for this lack of success is that current shared workspaces are not designed to support unplanned and informal collaboration, a type of interaction that is ubiquitous in co-located work settings.
 Previous work suggests several requirements for informal interaction: awareness of others, their work, and their availability; the ability to negotiate the initiation of an interaction; the ability to interact in a lightweight fashion; and the ability to move into more focused work when needed.
-We presented a new approach to the design of groupware called communityware, which supports these requirements.
-We demonstrated two examples built to illustrate the idea of communityware, one for collaboration transparency and one for collaboration-aware systems.
-Although much more remains to be done, it is clear that communityware provides a level of support for informal collaboration that does not exist in any other groupware system.
+We presented a new approach to the design of groupware called community-based groupware, which supports these requirements.
+We demonstrated three examples built to illustrate the idea, one for collaboration transparency one for collaboration-aware systems, and one that combines the two.
+Although much more remains to be done, it is clear that CBG provides a level of support for informal collaboration that does not exist in any other groupware system.
 We believe that the approach will eventually help the adoption of shared-workspace systems, because it uses a more realistic model of collaboration, and better supports the ways that people work in the real world.